 9.3.2.1.2 Address and BSSID fields

-When a GLK AP data frame transmission is sent to an individual destination address that is not known by the corresponding 802.1Q bridge or a group destination address, the RA might be a SYNRA (see 10.62 (Addressing of GLK data frame transmission)).
+When a GLK AP Data frame transmission is sent in a four-address MAC header formatted frame with a groupcast RA, the RA is a SYNRA (see 10.62 (Addressing of GLK Data frame transmission)).
+A SYNRA is used when the DA is groupcast or when the DA is not known by the corresponding 802.1Q bridge .

 10.62 Addressing of GLK data frame transmission

-GLK transmissions of MSDUs with an individual destination address that is not in the same BSS shall use either a four-address MAC header formatted frame or a frame containing a Basic A-MSDU.

-GLK transmissions of MSDUs with an individual destination address that is in the same BSS shall use either a three-address MAC header formatted frame, or a four-address MAC header formatted frame.

-GLK transmissions by an AP of MSDUs with a group destination address shall use either a four-address MAC header formatted frame or a frame containing a Basic A-MSDU.
+If a corresponding IEEE Std 802.1Q Bridge provides a station vector parameter that indicates a single general link, then the GLK STA shall transmit the MSDU using individually addressed MPDU(s) to the peer STA with one of the following methods:

+A three-address MAC header formatted frame if the RA and the DA are equal and the transmitter is an AP.

+A four-address MAC header formatted frame.

+A frame containing a Basic A-MSDU.

-If a corresponding IEEE Std 802.1Q Bridge provides a station vector parameter that indicates multiple immediate STA destinations, then GLK transmission of a MSDU shall use one of the following methods:
+If a corresponding IEEE Std 802.1Q Bridge provides a station vector parameter that indicates multiple general links, then GLK transmission of the MSDU shall use one of the following methods:

-Transmit multiple individually addressed MPDUs to immediate destination(s).
+Transmit multiple individually addressed MPDUs to peer STA(s).

 Transmit group addressed MPDU(s) using a SYNRA as specified in 10.62 (SYNRA filtering operation), using a four-address MAC header formatted frame with the following restrictions: